michaeluno/amazon-auto-links/readme.txt

 5. **Setting Page** (Selecting Templates)

 == Changelog ==

+= 4.5.3 - 01/31/2021 =
+- Added the `Creating Units` option under the `Access Rights` section of the `Misc` tab which lets the user set a user role to allow creating units.
+- Fixed a bug that the wrong status was displayed when testing PA-API keys failed in the Associates tab.
+- Fixed a bug that setting forms could not load in PHP 8.0.

 = 4.5.2 - 01/15/2021 =
 - Fixed a bug that caused a PHP warning, "strpos(): Empty needle in "...AmazonAutoLinks_LinkConverter_Output.php on line 105".